Skip to main content

 MIC Elective Courses by Area of Interest

-When enrollment begins in August, please enroll in these two COMM courses, both required for the MIC major:
+Enroll in these two fall courses, both required for the MIC major:

 More Communication Department Information